-As a functionary, you will know how important political commitment and support are, so your first port of call should be to meet with the political head of your institution - the Executive Mayor (or Mayor), as the case may be.
-Don't make the mistake of by passing your portfolio councillor; he or she could serve as a valuable ally.
+As a functionary, you will know how important political commitment and support are, so your first port of call should be to meet with the political head of your institution - the Premier.
+Don't make the mistake of bypassing the Member of the Executive Council (MEC) who is responsible for the department to which your function has been designated; he or she could serve as a valuable ally.

 You will know best what the environment in your institution is like.
-You may consider it wise either to meet with the municipal manager prior to setting up the meeting with the Executive Mayor (or Mayor) or to arrange the meeting through the office of the municipal manager.
+You may also consider it wise either to meet with the director-general of your province prior to setting up the meeting with the Premier or to arrange the meeting through the office of the director-general.

-Make sure that you maximise the time allowed for your meeting with the Executive Mayor (or Mayor) by being well prepared.
+Make sure that you maximise the time allowed for your meeting with the Premier by being well prepared.
 Seize the opportunity.
 Don't try to cover too much ground; rather emphasise the key issues.